massimilianobotticelli/mcp-meeting-assistant/README.md

 ## Extensibility

-### Using Other LLMs
+### Using Other LLMs and LLM Callbacks

 The project is designed to be easily adaptable to other Large Language Models.
-The `src/mcp_meeting_assistant/models/gemini.py` file provides a wrapper for the Google Gemini API and can be used as a template for integrating other models.
+The `src/mcp_meeting_assistant/models/gemini.py` file provides a wrapper for the Google Gemini API and now exposes a `sampling_callback` method.
+This callback enables the MCP server to trigger LLM completions from within server-side tools (such as `brainstorm`).

 To switch to a different LLM, you would need to:

-1. Create a new wrapper class in the `models` directory that conforms to the same interface as the `Gemini` class.
+1. Create a new wrapper class in the `models` directory that conforms to the same interface as the `Gemini` class, including a compatible `sampling_callback`.
-2. Update the `main.py` file to instantiate your new LLM client instead of the `Gemini` client.
+2. Update the `main.py` file to instantiate your new LLM client and pass its callback to the `MCPClient`.

+This design allows for advanced, LLM-powered tool logic on the server, making it easy to extend the assistant with new AI-driven features.

 -----